DKE-Data/agrirouter-api-cpp/README.md

 ```
 ### Start the agrirouter client tester
 1. To use the tool change the applicationSettings in the configuration file. <br>
-2. `./AgrirouterClientTest --help` (Use one of the command line arguments) <br>
+2. Show help of the agrirouter client tester <br>
+   `./AgrirouterClientTest --help`
-3. For e.g. onboarding to get certificates`./AgrirouterClientTest --onboard=123456789`
+3. For e.g. onboarding to get certificates <br>
+   `./AgrirouterClientTest --onboard=123456789`
 ### Other hints

 The project is devided into 2 parts: the [lib](lib/AgrirouterClient) and an [example application](AgrirouterClientTester) that is using the compiled lib.